rogueLogical/sweng837_Ellis_CourseProject/README.md

 ### Deployment Diagram
 ![DeploymentDiagram](./images/FP_DeploymentDiagram.png)

-The deployed system follows microservice design patterns, using an API gateway to support load balancing, and containerization to enable scaling.
+The deployed system follows microservice design architecture, using an API gateway to support load balancing, and containerization to enable scaling.
 Each service container includes it's own DatabaseManager and database instance to speed up response time and reduce network traffic (Sidecar Pattern).
 Finally, a main database node handles maintenance of the primary database, and synchronization between all other database instances.

 ## Skeleton Classes
 These skeleton classes are provided as example classes from each layer of classes.